mdxabu/mdxabu.github.io/content/posts/be-grateful.md

 ![](https://static1.srcdn.com/wordpress/wp-content/uploads/2021/04/The-Office-Season-7-Episode-22---Goodbye-Michael-.jpg)

-Be grateful for what you have and what you have.
+Be grateful for what you have and what you had.
 Be kind, and help those who are still learning!